\emph{Ab initio} study of (100) diamond surface spins: Introduction

-The nitrogen-vacancy (NV) center in diamond is a promising technology for quantum sensing at the nanoscale due to its localization to atomic dimensions, remarkable chemical stability, and unique photophysics~\cite{maletinsky_robust_2012, mamin_nanoscale_2013, rondin_magnetometry_2014, muller_nuclear_2014}.
-The NV center is composed of a substitutional nitrogen atom adjacent to a lattice vacancy.
+The nitrogen-vacancy (NV) center in diamond is a promising technology for quantum sensing at the nanometer scale due to its localization to atomic dimensions, remarkable chemical stability, and unique photophysics~\cite{maletinsky_robust_2012, mamin_nanoscale_2013, rondin_magnetometry_2014, muller_nuclear_2014}.
 In order to sense external targets, NV centers must be brought close to the surface.
 However, structural and chemical defects at the surface can give rise to paramagnetic species that cause rapid decoherence of shallow NV centers~\cite{rosskopf_investigation_2014,myers_probing_2014,romach_spectroscopy_2015,favaro_de_oliveira_tailoring_2017,sangtawesin_surface_noise_2019}.
-Some of these defects give rise to unpaired electrons with $S=1/2$ and a \emph{g} factor of the free electron~\cite{grinolds_subnanometre_2014}, and a recent demonstration utilized this single electron spin as a ``quantum reporter'' to detect neighboring proton spins~\cite{sushkov_magnetic_2014}.
-These surface spins can be stable in ambient conditions over many days~\cite{sushkov_magnetic_2014}.
-The double electron-electron resonance (DEER) signal associated with surface spins is diminished after annealing the diamond at 465 \,\celsius \ in an O$_2$ atmosphere~\cite{chu_coherent_2014,lovchinsky_nuclear_2016,sangtawesin_surface_noise_2019}.
-Interestingly, this temperature is believed to remove $sp^2$ hybridized carbon and result in a more perfect oxygen terminated surface~\cite{fu_conversion_2010,sangtawesin_surface_noise_2019}.
-Furthermore, the DEER signal is also suppressed after annealing in vacuum at 650 \,\celsius \, at which temperature a surface dangling bond (DB) defect is also removed, as evident in X-ray absorption~\cite{dwyer_2021}.
+Some of these defects give rise to unpaired electrons with $S=1/2$ and a $g$ factor of the free electron~\cite{grinolds_subnanometre_2014}, and there are various proposals to use such defects as ``quantum reporter'' spins~\cite{sushkov_magnetic_2014}.
+The double electron-electron resonance (DEER) signal associated with surface spins is diminished after annealing the diamond at 465 \,\celsius \ in an O$_2$ atmosphere~\cite{chu_coherent_2014,lovchinsky_nuclear_2016,sangtawesin_surface_noise_2019,dwyer_2022}.
+These annealing conditions have been shown to remove $sp^2$ hybridized carbon and result in a highly ordered oxygen terminated surface~\cite{fu_conversion_2010,sangtawesin_surface_noise_2019}.
+Furthermore, the DEER signal is also suppressed after annealing in vacuum at 650 \,\celsius \, at which temperature a surface dangling bond (DB) defect is also removed as evident in X-ray absorption~\cite{dwyer_2022}.
 These observations suggest that the surface spins might correspond to $sp^3$ DB species.
-Since $sp^3$ DB species can introduce deep acceptor states into the band gap of diamond they may be a source of charge and spin fluctuation in near-surface NV centers, which may be activated even in dark without any illumination~\cite{chou_first-principles_2018, bluvstein_identifying_2019, yuan_charge_2020}.
-However, naive models of dangling bonds at the (100) diamond surface would not be expected to be air-stable.
+Since $sp^3$ DB species can introduce deep acceptor states into the band gap of diamond they may be a source of charge and spin fluctuations at the surface, which may be transiently activated~\cite{chou_first-principles_2018, bluvstein_identifying_2019, yuan_charge_2020}.
+However, na\"ive models of dangling bonds at the (100) diamond surface would not be expected to be air-stable.
 DEER measurements~\cite{sushkov_magnetic_2014} could not identify the exact chemical environment of hydrogen atoms at the surface, and we further note that once Carr-Purcell-Meiboom-Gill protocols are applied in the detection scheme of the protons, signals associated with $^1$H and $^{13}$C nuclear spins can be overlapping~\cite{loretz_spurious_2015}, leading to further ambiguity in extracting direct information about the structure of the diamond surface.
 A clear understanding of the diamond surface spin will be crucial for further improving the sensitivity and resolution of diamond nanosensors.